alinex/node-validator/doc/schema/date.md

 ### format()

 Define the format for the output.
-This may be `unix` to convert to a unix timestamp (number of seconds from 1st January 1970) or with a format defined under: https://momentjs.com/docs/#/displaying/format/
+This may be `milliseconds` or `seconds` (alias `unix`) to convert to a unix timestamp (since 1st January 1970) or with a format defined under: https://momentjs.com/docs/#/displaying/format/

 You may also use some of the predefined formats: